Wholesaling is one of the most popular strategies for new investors to get involved with because it can be done with limited funds and experience.

 3.)
 Direct Mail

-There are a lot of other methods to find good deals that I don’t have time to cover.
-Things like Craigslist, billboards, online marketing, SEO, networking, co-wholesaling, and more.
-If you want to learn more about these, just search BiggerPockets, and you’ll likely find numerous articles on each topic.
+There are a lot of other methods to find good deals that aren’t covered here.
+Examples include Craigslist, billboards, online marketing, SEO, networking, co-wholesaling, and more.
+If you want to learn more about these, search the BiggerPockets Blog, and you’ll likely find numerous articles on each topic.

 At this point, you should be able to start finding deals.
 But wait… how do you know if it’s a good deal or not?

-Yes, math is not everyone’s favorite subject, but the simple truth is this: Learn the math or don’t wholesale.
+Yes, math is not everyone’s favorite subject, but the fact of the matter is this: learn the math or don’t wholesale.
 There is no other way.

-On a positive note, the math is not tough.
-In fact, once you figure it out, it’s fairly easy.
+On a positive note, this math isn’t particularly tough.
+Once you figure it out, it’s fairly easy.
 Even better, there are online calculators that can help you tremendously in this area, and I’ll show you my favorite one in just a moment.
 But first, let’s cover the basics.

 How Much Should You Offer?